nkh/ftl/config/ftl/man/ftl.md

 	When using tags and multiple class tags are present, *ftl* will ask which class to use.
 The number of entries is displayed in the header.

-	Tag down «y»
-		Tag current entry in "normal" tag class and move one entry down
+	«y»		Tag current entry in "normal" tag class and move down

-	Tag up «Y»
-		Tag current entry in "normal" tag class and move one entry up
+	«Y»		Tag current entry in "normal" tag class and move up

-	Class tag «1» «2» «3»
-		Tag current entry in given class and move one entry down.
-The entry is addorned with the class name
+	«1» «2» «3»	Tag current entry in given class and move down.

-	Class tag D «4»
-		Tag current entry in D class and move one entry down.
-The entry is addorned with the class name "D".
+	«4»		Tag current entry in D class and move down.

-	Tag all files «⇑y/←»
-		Tag all the files, no sub directories, in the current directory
+	«⇑y/←»		Tag all the files in the current directory

-	Tag all files and subdirs «⇈y/¥»
-		Tag all the files and sub directories in the current directory
+	«⇈y/¥»		Tag all files and subdirs in the current directory

-	Fzf tag files «t»
-		Open fzf to tag files, no sub directories, select with «TAB>, multiple selection is possible.
+	«t»		Open fzf to tag files, multiple selection is possible.

-	Fzf tag files and subdirs «T»
-		Open fzf to tag files and sub directories, select with «TAB>, multiple selection is possible.
+	«T»		Open fzf to tag files and sub directories.

-	Untag all «u»
-		Untag all files and directories, including those in other directories.
+	«u»		Untag all files and directories, including those in other directories.

-	Untag fzf «U»
-		Opens fzf to let you choose which entries to untag
+	«U»		Opens fzf to let you choose which entries to untag

-	Fzf goto «⇑g/ŋ»
-		Opens fzf to let you choose an entry among the tags, then changes directory to where the tag is.
+	«⇑g/ŋ»		Opens fzf to choose an entry among the tags, then changes directory to where the tag is.

-		This is can be handy when tags are read from a file with option -t on the command line or via the 'load_tags' shell command
+			This is  handy when tags are read from a file with option -t on the command line or via the 'load_tags'

-	Merge tags from all panes «⇑o/œ»
+	«⇑o/œ»		Merge tags from all panes, see option auto_tags
-		if option auto_tags=0,  merge tags from all panes

-	Fzf merge tags from panes «⇈0/°»
+	«⇈0/°»		Fzf merge tags from panes
-		if option auto_tags=0, choose the pane to merge tags from

-	Select etag type from list «⇈./˙»
+	«⇈./˙»		Select etag type from list
-		See "Show/hide etags" above.

 ## Marks

-	Mark directory/file «m» + character
+	«m» + char	Mark directory/file

-	Go to mark «QUOTE» + character
+	«'» + char	Go to mark

-		QUOTE+QUOTE will take you to the last directory
+	«'» + "'"	Go to last directory

-	Fzf go to mark «⇈'/×»
-		You can open multiple marks in tabs with «ctrl-t»
+	«⇈'/×»		Fzf go to mark, open multiple tabs with «ctrl-t»

-	Add persistent mark    «,»
+	«,»		Add persistent mark

-	Fzf to persistent mark «;»
-		You can open multiple marks in tabs with «ctrl-t»
+	«;»		Fzf to persistent mark, open multiple tabs with «ctrl-t»

-	Clear persistent marks «⇑k/ĸ»
+	«⇑k/ĸ»		Clear persistent marks

 ## History

-	*ftl* keeps two location histories, one for the current session and one global (sum of all sessions).
+	*ftl* keeps two location histories, one for the current session and one global.

-	Fzf history all sessions «¨»
-	Fzf history all sessions «⇑h/ħ»
-		You can open multiple marks in tabs with «ctrl-t»
+	«⇑h/ħ» «¨»	Fzf history all sessions, open multiple tabs with «ctrl-t»

-	Fzf history current session «H»
-		You can open multiple marks in tabs with «ctrl-t»
+	«H»		Fzf history current session, open multiple tabs with «ctrl-t»

-	Fzf delete from all sessions history «⇈h/Ħ»
-		Uses fzf to mark entries that will be removed from the history
+	«⇈h/Ħ»		Uses fzf to mark entries that will be removed from the history

-	Delete all session history «⇈d/Ð»
+	«⇈d/Ð»		Delete all session history

 ## File and directory operations

-	Create new file        «i»
+	«i»		Create new file

-	Create new directory   «I»
+	«I»		Create new directory

-	Create entries in bulk «⇑i/→»
-		Opens _vim_, lines ending with / will create directories
+	«⇑i/→»		Create entries in bulk, in _vim_, end lines with / for directories

-	Delete selection «d»
-		uses configuration *RM* variable, see ftlrc.
+	«d»		Delete selection, uses configuration *RM* variable, see ftlrc.

-	Copy entry        «c»
+	«c»		Copy entry

-	Copy selection    «p»
+	«p»		Copy selection

-	Move selection    «P»
-	Move selection to «⇈p/þ»
+	«P»		Move selection

-		Uses _fzf_mv_.
+	«⇈p/þ»		Move selection to, Uses _fzf_mv_.

-	Rename «R»
-		Uses _vidir_.
+	«R»		Rename, Uses _vidir_.

-	Symlink selection «⇑l/ł»
+	«⇑l/ł»		Symlink selection

-	Symlink follow    «⇈l/Ł»
+	«⇈l/Ł»		Symlink follow

-	Flip selection executable bit «x»
+	«x»		Flip selection executable bit

 ## External Commands

 	Example of command integration, see 'etc/bindings/leader_ftl'.

-	Compress/decompress            «˽fc»
+	«˽fc»		Compress/decompress

-	Convert pdf to text file       «˽fP»
+	«˽fP»		Convert pdf to text file

-	Display stat in preview pane   «˽fs»
+	«˽fs»		Display stat in preview pane

-	Encrypt/decrypt using password «˽fz»
+	«˽fz»		Encrypt/decrypt using password

-	Encrypt/decrypt using _gpg_    «˽fx»
+	«˽fx»		Encrypt/decrypt using _gpg_

-	Shred selection using _shred_  «˽s»
+	«˽s»		Shred selection using _shred_

-	Reduce jpg image size          «˽fi»
+	«˽fi»		Reduce jpg image size

-	Reduce png to jpg              «˽fi»
+	«˽fi»		Reduce png to jpg

-	Reduce pdf size                «˽fp»
+	«˽fp»		Reduce pdf size

-	Reduce video size              «˽fv»
+	«˽fv»		Reduce video size

-	Lint current directory         «˽fl»
+	«˽fl»		Lint current directory

-	Send mail                      «˽fm»
+	«˽fm»		Send mail

-	Terminal popup                 «˽ft»
+	«˽ft»		Terminal popup

 ## External Viewer